 Figure 2.
 Percentages of phishing and impostor threats and highly targeted threats.
 Source: Proofpoint

-Here’s another concerning data point: Of the 4,577 organizations analyzed, 96% were doing business with at least one supplier that had an active lookalike domain.
+Here’s another concerning data point: Of the 4,577 organisations analysed, 96% were doing business with at least one supplier that had an active lookalike domain.

-What does a supplier attack look like—and how can you better protect your organization?
+What does a supplier attack look like—and how can you better protect your organisation?